Accelerated Master of Arts in History

 Satisfied by a minimum of a 2.0 KU GPA in junior/senior courses (300+) in the major.
 GPA calculations include all junior/senior courses in the field of study including F’s and repeated courses.
 See the Semester/Cumulative GPA Calculator.

 Proficiency in a foreign language is required for the M.A. degree if pursuing an MA with a focus outside the United States.
 Students in the accelerated program should complete at least the fourth semester of a relevant foreign language with a grade of B or better by the end of Year 4 or be prepared to demonstrate proficiency by passing the department’s language proficiency exam at the beginning of Year 5.
-Should the student not pass the proficiency exam, s/he will be expected either to enroll in the appropriate level of language study or establish a plan for passing the language exam at the start of the second semester of Year 5.
+Should the student not pass the proficiency exam, they will be expected either to enroll in the appropriate level of language study or establish a plan for passing the language exam at the start of the second semester of Year 5.

 Master’s Degree Requirements

-The master’s program in history requires satisfactory completion of 30 credit hours of graduate courses.
 In addition to the 12 credit hours of graduate coursework taken during the Senior year, students must complete an additional 18 credit hours of graduate coursework once fully admitted to the master’s program.
 These include:

 Code | Title | Hours |